midibox/mios32/bootloader/updater/README.txt

 Just proceed as described under 2)

+4) you want to change the Device ID or custize the USB Device Name

 Some messages are print on LCD, but some more verbose messages are send to the MIOS Terminal, which can be opened in MIOS Studio